 Although you don't need a postgraduate qualification, a relevant professional qualification or Masters degree may be useful, particularly at senior level.
 Search for postgraduate courses in education management.

 You will need to have:

-Many institutions offer their students opportunities for casual employment at busy times of the year, which will also give you an insight into the daily activities of administrators.
-You could also talk to staff at your university or college to find out more.
+Many institutions offer opportunities for casual employment at busy times of the year, which will also give you an insight into the daily activities of administrators.
+You could also contact your old college or school to find out about possible opportunities.